CEFNS Astronomy and Planetary Science

 • CHM 485, CHM 497, CHM 499

-• Select additional coursework from (5 units):
+• Select additional coursework from the following (5 units):

 • AST 390, AST 391, AST 392